Macedonians (ethnic group): Genetics

 Balto-Slavic populations comprised genetically by: A (autosomal DNA, sample size=14), B (Y-DNA, sample size=2) and C (mtDNA, sample size=1) on the plots (Macedonian samples are marked as Mc in brown colored circle).

 Principal component analysis (PCA) by Kovačević et al. (2014), showing the variation of autosomal SNPs with a focus on Western Balkan populations, where Macedonian samples are marked as Mac in dark blue font (sample size=12).

-The genetic legacy of the Slavic expansion per Gretzinger et al. (2025), presented with black in figure b; its estimated impact among the two Macedonians studied is 53%.
+The genetic legacy of the Slavic expansion per Gretzinger et al. (2025), presented with black in figure b.

 Anthropologically, Macedonians possess genetic lineages postulated to represent Balkan prehistoric and historic demographic processes.
 Such lineages are also typically found in neighboring South Slavs such as Bulgarians and Serbs, in addition to Greeks, Albanians, Romanians and Gagauzes.
 (Note: See:) According to a 2014 study, Macedonians autosomally cluster closer to Eastern Balkan populations (Bulgarians and Romanians), as well as Gagauzes (who appear to descend from northeastern Bulgaria), distinguishing them from other Western Balkan groups like Croatians and Bosnians, who align more with East Europeans.
 According to a 2015 study on Balto–Slavs and their proximal populations, the South Slavic samples (which included 14 Macedonian samples) are distinct from other Balto-Slavic groups, and show internal differentiation into western South Slavs (Slovenians, Croatians, Bosnians), eastern South Slavs (Macedonians, Bulgarians), and Serbians lying in an intermediate position.
 Despite occupying a smaller geographic area, South Slavs show genetic distances that are as large as, or larger than, those of East Slavs, with eastern South Slavs clustering closely with neighboring non-Slavic populations such as Romanians and, to some extent, Greeks.